-Sociology majors may be awarded honors for excellence in the major, as reflected by both a high overall grade point average and the successful completion of an honors thesis.
+Sociology majors may be awarded honors for excellence in the major, as reflected by either a high overall grade point average and/or the successful completion of an Honors thesis.

-Sociology majors are awarded one of four designations: (1) no honors; (2) honors (cum laude); (3) high honors (magna cum laude); and (4) highest honors (summa cum laude).
+Regarding Latin Honors, Sociology majors are awarded one of four designations: (1) no honors; (2) honors (cum laude); (3) high honors (magna cum laude); and (4) highest honors (summa cum laude).
+By completing an Honors thesis, students may also be awarded the separate designation of “High Honors in Sociology.”

 Preparation During Junior Year

-- Verify eligibility for the Honors Program by contacting Sue Meyer (ss30), the undergraduate program coordinator
+- Verify eligibility for the Honors Program by contacting Sue Meyer (email@example.com), the undergraduate program coordinator;

-- Identify and secure the consent of a faculty member in the Sociology Department.
-Honors theses are typically advised by either the student’s Faculty Advisor or by a Sociology professor who has taught the student in a class.
-Students should contact possible honors thesis advisors and request a meeting early in the second semester of their junior year.
+- Identify and secure the consent of a faculty member in the Sociology Department who can serve as an advisor and mentor throughout the writing process.
+Honors theses are typically advised by either the student’s existing Faculty Advisor or by a Sociology professor who has taught the student in a class and shares the student’s research interests.
+Students should contact possible honors thesis advisors and request a meeting no later than early in the second semester of their junior year.
+Note that it is a student’s responsibility to arrange a faculty adviser; one cannot enroll in the Honors program until they secured a faculty advisor;

 - Draft a proposal.
-Once you have secured a faculty member to advise the honors thesis, you should work with your advisor to draft a short honors thesis proposal.
+Once you have secured a faculty member to advise the Honors thesis, you should work with your advisor to draft a short honors thesis proposal by the end of junior year.
 This should be submitted with the application described below.

-To obtain admission to the Honors Program, and, thus, eligibility to write an honors thesis, majors must submit three documents to the Department:
+To obtain admission to the Honors Thesis Program, and, thus, eligibility to write an Honors thesis, majors must submit three documents to the Department:

 - An honors thesis proposal, including a basic description of the topic, main research questions, and methodological approach.
 The proposal should also outline a basic timeline for completion of the thesis (about 5 pages, double-spaced).